Rehabilitation of gastric ulcer. Rehabilitation after gastric ulcer. Etiology and pathogenesis of gastric ulcer

 The role of hereditary predisposition is undoubted.

 Duodenal ulcers occur predominantly at a young age.
-Gastric ulcers - in the older.
+Stomach ulcers - in older people.

-There is a violation of the secretory and motor function of the stomach.
-Violation of nervous regulation is essential.
+There is a violation of the secretory and motor functions of the stomach.
+Dysfunction of nervous regulation is essential.

 There are substances that also inhibit the function of parietal cells - gastrin and secretin.

-These substances are of great importance in the recovery period after peptic ulcer.
-A large role is also given to the acid factor: an increase in the secretion of hydrochloric acid, which acts aggressively on the mucous membrane.
+These substances are of great importance during the recovery period after a peptic ulcer.
+An important role is also given to the acid factor: increased secretion of hydrochloric acid, which has an aggressive effect on the mucous membrane.
 An ulcer does not form without an increase in hydrochloric acid: if there is an ulcer, but there is no hydrochloric acid, it is practically cancer.
-But the normal mucosa is quite resistant to the action of damaging factors.
-Therefore, in the pathogenesis, it is also necessary to take into account the protective mechanisms that protect the mucosa from the formation of ulcers.
-Therefore, in the presence of etiological factors, an ulcer does not form in everyone.
+But normal mucosa is quite resistant to damaging factors.
+Therefore, in pathogenesis it is also necessary to take into account protective mechanisms that protect the mucous membrane from the formation of ulcers.
+Therefore, in the presence of etiological factors, not everyone develops an ulcer.

 External contributing factors:

-1. Alimentary.
-Negative erosive effect on the mucosa and food that stimulates the active secretion of gastric juice (normally, mucosal injuries heal in 5 days).
-Spicy, spicy, smoked foods, fresh pastries (pies, pancakes), a large amount of food, most likely cold food, irregular meals, dry food, refined foods, coffee and various hard-to-digest foods that cause irritation of the gastric mucosa.
+1. Nutritional.
+Negative erosive effect on the mucous membrane and food that stimulates active secretion of gastric juice (normally, mucosal injuries heal in 5 days).
+Hot, spicy, smoked foods, fresh baked goods (pies, pancakes), large amounts of food, most likely cold food, irregular meals, dry meals, refined foods, coffee and various difficult-to-digest foods that cause irritation of the gastric mucosa.

-In general, irregular food intake (at different hours, at long intervals), disrupting the process of digestion in the stomach, can contribute to the development of peptic ulcer, since this excludes the neutralization of the acidic environment of the stomach by food.
+In general, irregular meals (at different hours, with large intervals), disrupting the digestion process in the stomach, can contribute to the development of peptic ulcers, since this eliminates the neutralization of the acidic environment of the stomach with food.

 Alcohol.
-Although the direct effect of alcohol has not been proven, it has a powerful cocaine effect.
+Although the direct effect of alcohol has not been proven, it has a powerful socogenic effect.

 1. Acid - increased secretion of hydrochloric acid.

-3. Violation of coordination between the secretion of gastric juice and alkaline contents.
+3. Impaired coordination between the secretion of gastric juice and alkaline contents.

-4. Disturbed composition of the mucous membrane of the epithelium of the stomach (mucoglycoproteins that promote the repair of the mucosa.
+4. Disturbed composition of the mucous coating of the gastric epithelium (mucoglycoproteins that promote repair of the mucosa.
 This substance covers the mucosa with a continuous layer, protecting it from burns).

 Ulcer symptoms.

 The main complaint of a patient with peptic ulcer is pain in the epigastric region, the appearance of which is associated with food intake: in some cases, pain occurs after half an hour - an hour, in others - 1.5 - 2 hours after eating or on an empty stomach.
-"Hungry" pains are especially characteristic of duodenal ulcers.
-They usually disappear after taking, sometimes even a small amount of food.
-The intensity of pain can be different; often the pain radiates to the back, or up, to chest.
-In addition to pain, patients are often worried about excruciating heartburn 2-3 hours after eating, due to the throwing of acidic stomach contents into the lower esophagus.
-Usually heartburn subsides after taking alkaline solutions and milk.
+“Hungry” pain is especially characteristic of duodenal ulcers.
+They usually disappear after eating, sometimes even a small amount of food.
+The intensity of pain may vary; often the pain radiates to the back, or upwards, in chest.
+In addition to pain, patients are often bothered by painful heartburn 2-3 hours after eating, caused by the reflux of acidic stomach contents into the lower esophagus.
+Heartburn usually subsides after taking alkaline solutions and milk.
 Sometimes patients complain of belching, nausea, vomiting; vomiting usually brings relief.
-All these unpleasant sensations are also associated with eating.
-When the ulcer is located in the duodenum, "night" pains and constipation are characteristic.
+All these unpleasant sensations are also associated with food intake.
+When the ulcer is located in the duodenum, “night” pain and constipation are typical.

 Exacerbations of ulcers and the course of the disease.

-Peptic ulcer is characterized by a chronic course with alternating periods of exacerbations and improvements (remissions).
-Exacerbations often occur in spring and autumn, usually last 1-2 months and are manifested by an increase in the described signs of the disease, often depriving the patient of his ability to work, and in some cases lead to complications:
+Peptic ulcer disease is characterized by a chronic course with alternating periods of exacerbations and improvements (remissions).
+Exacerbations more often occur in spring and autumn, usually last 1-2 months and are manifested by an increase in the described symptoms of the disease, often depriving the patient of his ability to work, and in some cases lead to complications:

-* Bleeding - the most frequent and serious complications; occurs on average in 15-20% of patients with peptic ulcer and is the cause of almost half of all deaths in this disease.
-It occurs predominantly in young men.
-More often with peptic ulcer, so-called small bleeding occurs, massive bleeding is less common.
+* Bleeding - the most common and serious complications; occurs on average in 15-20% of patients with peptic ulcer and is the cause of almost half of all deaths in this disease.
+It is observed mainly in young men.
+More often with peptic ulcers, so-called minor bleeding occurs, massive bleeding is less common.
 Sometimes sudden massive bleeding is the first manifestation of the disease.
-Small bleeding is characterized by pallor of the skin, dizziness, weakness; with severe bleeding, melena is noted, single or repeated vomiting, vomit resembles coffee grounds;
+Minor bleeding is characterized by pale skin, dizziness, weakness; with severe bleeding, melena, single or repeated vomiting is noted, the vomit resembles coffee grounds;

-* Perforation is one of the most severe and dangerous complications, which occurs in approximately 7% of peptic ulcer cases.
-It is more often observed with a duodenal ulcer.
-However, this complication of gastric ulcer is accompanied by higher mortality and a higher rate of postoperative complications.
-The vast majority of perforations of gastric and duodenal ulcers are so-called free perforations into the abdominal cavity.
+* Perforation is one of the most severe and dangerous complications, which occurs in approximately 7% of cases of peptic ulcer.
+More often observed with duodenal ulcers.
+However, this complication of gastric ulcer is associated with higher mortality and a higher incidence of postoperative complications.
+The overwhelming majority of perforation of stomach and duodenal ulcers are so-called free perforations into the abdominal cavity.
 Often occurs after eating a large meal.
-It is manifested by a sudden sharp (dagger) pain in the upper abdomen.
-The suddenness and intensity of the pain is not so pronounced in any other condition.
-The patient takes a forced position with knees pulled up to the stomach, tries not to move;
+It manifests itself as a sudden sharp (dagger) pain in the upper abdomen.
+The suddenness and intensity of pain is not so pronounced in any other condition.
+The patient takes a forced position with his knees pulled up to his stomach, trying not to move;

-* Penetrations are characterized by the penetration of an ulcer into the organs in contact with the stomach or duodenal bulb - the liver, pancreas, lesser omentum.
+* Penetrations are characterized by the penetration of an ulcer into organs in contact with the stomach or duodenal bulb - the liver, pancreas, and lesser omentum.
 The clinical picture in the acute period resembles perforation, but the pain is less intense.
-Soon, signs of damage to the organ into which the penetration occurred (girdle pain and vomiting with damage to the pancreas, pain in the right shoulder and in the back during penetration into the liver, etc.) join.
+Soon signs of damage to the organ into which penetration occurred (girdling pain and vomiting with damage to the pancreas, pain in the right shoulder and back with penetration into the liver, etc.).
 In some cases, penetration occurs gradually;

-* Stenosis of the gastrointestinal tract (as a result of cicatricial deformity);
+* Stenosis of the gastrointestinal tract (as a result of cicatricial deformation);

-* Degeneration into a malignant tumor or malignancy - observed almost exclusively in the localization of an ulcer in the stomach, malignancy of duodenal ulcers is very rare.
-With malignancy of the ulcer, pain becomes constant, loses connection with food intake, appetite decreases, exhaustion increases, nausea and vomiting become more frequent.
+* Degeneration into a malignant tumor or malignancy - observed almost exclusively when the ulcer is localized in the stomach; malignancy of duodenal ulcers is very rare.
+When ulcers become malignant, pain becomes constant, they lose connection with food intake, appetite decreases, exhaustion increases, nausea and vomiting become more frequent.

-In this case, a change in the nature of pain can be a sign of the development of complications.
+In this case, a change in the nature of pain may be a sign of the development of complications.

-Peptic ulcer in adolescents and young adults usually occurs against the background of a pre-ulcerative condition (gastritis, gastroduodenitis), is characterized by more pronounced symptoms, a high level of acidity, increased motor activity of the stomach and duodenum, often the first sign of the disease is gastrointestinal bleeding.
+Peptic ulcer disease in adolescents and young adults usually occurs against the background of a pre-ulcerative condition (gastritis, gastroduodenitis), is characterized by more pronounced symptoms, high levels of acidity, increased motor activity of the stomach and duodenum, often the first sign of the disease is gastrointestinal bleeding.

-peptic ulcer in the elderly old age occurs against the background of an increasing decrease in the functions of the gastric mucosa, especially due to impaired blood circulation in the vessels.
+Peptic ulcer disease in the elderly and old age occurs against the background of an increasing decline in the functions of the gastric mucosa, especially due to impaired blood circulation in the vessels.
 It is often preceded by chronic inflammatory processes in the stomach and duodenum.
 Ulcers in elderly and senile people are more often localized in the stomach.
-In persons older than 60 years, gastric localization of the ulcer occurs 3 times more often than in young and middle-aged patients.
+In persons over 60 years of age, gastric ulcer localization occurs 3 times more often than in young and middle-aged patients.

-Gastric ulcers that have arisen in the elderly and senile age are of considerable size (giant ulcers are often found), a shallow bottom covered with a gray-yellow coating, fuzzy and bleeding edges, edema, and slow healing of the ulcer.
+Stomach ulcers that occur in the elderly and senile age are distinguished by their significant size (giant ulcers are often found), a shallow bottom covered with a gray-yellow coating, blurred and bleeding edges, swelling, and slow healing of the ulcer.

-Peptic ulcer in people in the elderly and senile age often proceeds according to the type of gastritis and is characterized by short duration, mild pain syndrome, and the absence of its clear connection with food intake.
-Patients complain of a feeling of heaviness, fullness in the stomach, diffuse aching pain in the epigastric region without a clear localization, radiating to the right and left hypochondrium, to the sternum, to the lower abdomen.
-Disorders are manifested by belching, nausea; heartburn and vomiting are less common.
+Peptic ulcer disease in elderly and senile people often occurs as gastritis and is characterized by short duration, mild pain, and the absence of a clear connection with food intake.
+Patients complain of a feeling of heaviness, fullness in the stomach, diffuse aching pain in the epigastric region without clear localization, radiating to the right and left hypochondrium, to the sternum, to the lower abdomen.
+Disorders are manifested by belching, nausea; heartburn and vomiting are observed less frequently.
 Characterized by constipation, loss of appetite and weight loss.
-The tongue is heavily coated.
-The course of the disease is characterized by monotony, the absence of a clear periodicity and seasonal exacerbation; in most patients, it is aggravated by other chronic diseases of the digestive system - cholecystitis, hepatitis, pancreatitis, enterocolitis, as well as chronic coronary heart disease, hypertension, atherosclerosis, cardiovascular insufficiency and pulmonary heart failure.
-In elderly and senile patients, there is a slowdown in the duration of ulcer scarring, and the frequency of complications increases.
-Bleeding occurs most frequently; perforation are much less common, and malignancy of the ulcer is much more common than in young and middle-aged people.
+The tongue is thickly coated.
+The course of the disease is characterized by monotony, lack of clear periodicity and seasonality of exacerbation; in most patients it is aggravated by other chronic diseases of the digestive system - cholecystitis, hepatitis, pancreatitis, enterocolitis, as well as chronic coronary heart disease, hypertension, atherosclerosis, cardiovascular failure and pulmonary heart failure.
+In elderly and senile people, there is a slowdown in the time of ulcer scarring, and the frequency of complications increases.
+Bleeding occurs most frequently; perforation is much less common, and malignancy of ulcers is much more common than in young and middle-aged people.

 Clinical signs